dotnet/AspNetCore.Docs/aspnetcore/mvc/models/model-binding.md

 Model binding includes <xref:Microsoft.AspNetCore.Mvc.ControllerBase.TryUpdateModelAsync*>, which uses value providers to get data from the form body, query string, and route data. `TryUpdateModelAsync` is typically:

 * Used with Razor Pages and MVC apps using controllers and views.
-* Is generally not used with Web API.
+* Not used with Web API.
 Web API uses [Input formatters](#input-formatters) to deserialize the request body into an object.

 For more information, see [TryUpdateModelAsync](xref:data/ef-rp/crud#TryUpdateModelAsync).